JDygard/BarkFarmers/README.md

 Regarding this:
 While this is an ecommerce site, the primary motivation of the site is to sell large quantities of a consumable material.
 Softwood vs. Hardwood is generally a question of quality, not variety.
 Consumers are not expected to purchase a blend of products, and as such a bag app is not seen as necessary.

+My mentor suggested adding a few features to offset the lack of a bag.
+His suggestions were a review app, and the ability to re-order previous orders from the profile.
+Both of these are in.

 # Core elements

 ## Bark Farmers